 1935: Los Angeles-born Hollywood actress Anna May Wong is rejected for the role of O’Lan in Pearl S. Buck’s The Good Earth, in favor of Luise Rainer, a Caucasian actress who wears yellowface makeup to portray the character.

 1937: Washington State legislature attempts to pass an anti-miscegenation law prohibiting “... any person of the Caucasian or white race to intermarry with any person of the Ethiopian or black race, the Malayan or brown race, or Mongolian or yellow race.”

 Japan launches a full-scale invasion of China, taking control of major cities and regions.
 In what comes to be known as the Rape of Nanking, the Japanese imperial army rapes and slaughters hundreds of thousands of civilians.
 Although the killings are mostly done by katana (Japanese sword), the death toll exceeds that of the two atomic bombs that would later be dropped on Hiroshima and Nagasaki in 1945.
-The Japanese wage gas and biological warfare on the Chinese populace in breach of the Hague Conventions and Japan’s Unit 731 begins conducting experiments on the populace.
+The Japanese wage gas and biological warfare on the Chinese populace in breach of the Hague Conventions and Japan’s Unit 731 begins conducting experiments on civilians.
 Despite the grisly reports in major newspapers streaming in from foreign correspondents and the numerous newsreels shown in theaters, the war in China means little to most Americans.

 1938: In San Francisco, 39 Chinese sailors refuse to load and ship a cargo of scrap steel to Japan (due to Japanese war hostilities in China which began in 1931) and are promptly fired from their jobs.